 In various other notes to the statutory balance sheets, transactions with affiliates and related parties are also discussed.
-At December 31, 2007 and 2006, the Company had an obligation to LMC of \$60 thousand and \$74 thousand, respectively, for services and payments made on behalf of the Company.
-Intercompany balances are settled on a quarterly basis, to the extent that the Company has sufficient unencumbered assets to make the payment.
+At December 31, 2008 and 2007, the Company had an obligation to LMC of \$215 thousand and \$60 thousand, respectively, for services and payments made on behalf of the Company.
+Intercompany balances are settled on a semi-annual basis, to the extent that the Company has sufficient unencumbered assets to make the payment.